sri-hari-chidella/todoApplication/README.md

 ## Todo Application with backend in Java using Spring and UI in Typescript using React

+Todo Web Application to store toDo items and everyday tasks and develop a habit of getting work done!

 Dockerized and pushed on Docker hub
 Docker container links :
 Todo Server - https://hub.docker.com/repository/docker/srihari3103/todoserver
 Todo UI - https://hub.docker.com/repository/docker/srihari3103/todoclient